tortaepaisitphongse/f25-docker-recitation/README.md

 ```terminal
 docker-compose up -d
 ```
+## 4. Stretch Challenge
 ### Remote
-you can run your code remotely by running the docker container in a [codespace](https://docs.github.com/en/codespaces/quickstart)
+Try to run your code remotely by running the docker container in a [codespace](https://docs.github.com/en/codespaces/quickstart)